UTexas

 1. As a member of The University of Texas at Austin community, students accept not only the rights and privileges of membership, but also the responsibility to uphold a long and steadfast tradition of excellence.
 In abiding by the core values of the University – learning, discovery, freedom, leadership, individual opportunity, and responsibility – and adhering to the tenets of academic integrity, students will uphold an Honor Code reflective of a scholarly community devoted to academic and personal success.

-2. This chapter contains rules for dealing with alleged violations of University policy in a manner consistent with the requirements of procedural due process and in accordance with The University of Texas System Rules and Board of Regents' Rule: 50101.
+2. This Chapter contains rules for dealing with alleged violations of university policy in a manner consistent with the requirements of procedural due process and in accordance with The University of Texas System Rules and Board of Regents' Rule: 50101.

 Sec.
 11–102.
 Application and Jurisdiction

 1. The Dean of Students has primary authority and responsibility for the administration of the university process for students alleged to have engaged in conduct that violates this Chapter.
+The Dean of Students delegates authority to, and is represented by, Student Conduct and Academic Integrity during the administration of the conduct process.

 Subchapter 11–200.
 Student Conduct Administration